Learn more what you can do as parent of AAP applicant in FCPS or FUTURA applicant in LCPS.

 Scroll down and click on “Courses” associated with CogAt prep.

 These classes expose your child to the type of exam that they will encounter in the CogAt & NNAT.
 The CogAt prep course helps to familiarize your child with test questions, the test format, test taking strategies, and completing the answer sheets.
 Our goal is not only to prepare your child, but also to enrich their thinking skills.

 The CogAt Class Content:

-- Verbal measures your child’s vocabulary, sentence, and analogy skills.
+- The Verbal section measures your child’s vocabulary, sentence, and analogy skills.
 The sub-tests include oral vocabulary and verbal reasoning, for grades K to 2.
 For grades 3 to 5, the sub-tests include verbal classification, sentence completion, and verbal analogies.

-- Quantitative measures your child’s basic numeracy, and problem solving skills.
+- The Quantitative section measures your child’s basic numeracy, and problem solving skills.
 Sub-tests include relational concepts and quantitative concepts for grades K to 2.
 For grades 3 to 5 the sub-tests include quantitative relations, number series, and equation building.

-- Non-Verbal measures your child’s ability to understand patterns, symbols (same or different), and abstract thinking skills.
+- The Non-Verbal section measures your child’s ability to understand patterns, symbols (same or different), and abstract thinking skills.
 Sub-tests include figure classification and matrices, for grades K to 2.
 For grades 3 to 5 the sub-tests include figure classification, figure analogies, and figure analysis.

 What do we do?

 - Assessment: The first session is dedicated to assessment and knowing your child’s present level of skills (strengths & weaknesses).
 It serves as our guide in designing instructions for the upcoming sessions.